nikolaospapagiannis/nebula-ai/apps/web/cypress/E2E_TEST_REPORT.md

 ## Conclusion

-This E2E testing framework provides comprehensive coverage of all critical user flows in the Fireflies application.
+This E2E testing framework provides comprehensive coverage of all critical user flows in the Nebula AI application.
 With 207 test cases across authentication, meeting management, integrations, and analytics, the framework ensures high quality and reliability.

 The framework follows industry best practices with:
 - Real browser automation (no mocks for browser behavior)